XcodesOrg/xcodes/README.md

 ## Usage

+E.g. `xcodes install 10.1`

+You'll then be prompted to enter your Apple ID username and password.
+You can also provide these with the `XCODES_USERNAME` and `XCODES_PASSWORD` environment variables.

+### Commands

 - `list`: Lists the versions of Xcode available to download
 - `install <version>`: Downloads and installs a version of Xcode
 - `installed`: Lists the versions of Xcodes that are installed in /Applications on your computer